Towards a valid bibliometric measure of epistemic breadth of researchers: Methods and data

 \subsection{Approach}

 Similar to Gläser et al. (\citeproc{ref-glaser2015epistemic}{2015}), we propose to forgo to try to explicitly identify discrete categorical topics for publications to subsequently use these topics (or classes/clusters) as an indirect way to operationalize epistemic breadth.
-While they studied hypothesized decreases in research fields' cognitive diversity, not individuals' research portfolios, we concur with their argument that assigning publications to discrete topics is at odds with the properties of scientific topics.
+While Gläser and colleagues studied hypothesized decreases in cognitive diversity of research fields, not the structure of individuals' research portfolios, we concur with their argument that assigning publications to discrete topics is at odds with the properties of scientific topics.
 Instead we use a `knowledge spatial' approach.
 In this abstraction, each publication has its own precise, unique, and deterministic location in a common knowledge space depending on its content and semantically meaningful distances between publications based on their content can be calculated.

-The concept of a knowledge space refers to an abstract mathematical representation of a body of knowledge in which units of knowledge, as text strings, can be located and whose properties reflect the cognitive structure of the represented knowledge.
-This is primarily realized by the construction of the knowledge space in such a manner that measured distances between representations of knowledge units in knowledge space, namely coordinates of publications or texts, accurately reflect the semantic similarity of their subject matter.
+The concept of a knowledge space refers to an abstract mathematical representation of a body of knowledge in which units of knowledge can be located and whose properties reflect the cognitive structure of the represented knowledge, forming a computational model of a body of knowledge.
+This is primarily realized by the construction of the knowledge space in such a manner that measured distances between representations of knowledge units in knowledge space, namely coordinates of publications or texts, accurately reflect the semantic similarity of their respective subject matters.

 The principal insight motivating our approach is as follows.
-A researcher whose publications are all located close to each other in knowledge space has low epistemic breadth -- she or he is highly specialized, all publications are on the same topic.
+A researcher whose publications are all located close to each other in knowledge space has low epistemic breadth -- she or he is highly specialized, all publications are within the same topic.
 The publications of a researcher who worked on many divergent topics will be spread out across a wider `area' in knowledge space and publications will have overall lower similarities (greater distances) to one another.